La Voz del Interior

 La Voz del Interior is a daily Spanish language newspaper edited and published in Córdoba, capital of the province of Córdoba, Argentina and the second-largest city in the country.
 The newspaper is the leading daily in Córdoba, and one of the most important in the country outside of Buenos Aires.

+The newspaper was founded on March 15, 1904, in Córdoba by businessman Silvestre Rafael Remonda and journalist Juan Dionisio Naso.
+The first issue contained only six pages, with the front page unusually displaying classified advertisements.

 Circulation

 La Voz had a circulation of 65,000 copies in 2000.
 According to third-party web analytics providers Alexa and SimilarWeb, La Voz website is the 51st and 92nd most-visited in Argentina respectively, as of August 2015.
 SimilarWeb rates the site as the tenth most-visited news website in Argentina, attracting almost 5 million visitors per month.

 Criticism

 A controversy arose at the daily during the 2008 Argentine government conflict with the agricultural sector, where columnist Enrique Lacolla was censored and eventually fired before publishing a column opposing landowner lockouts titled "sedition of the agricultural sector".
 CISPREN (Círculo Sindical de la Prensa y la Comunicación de Córdoba, Circle Press Association and the Communication of Córdoba) condemned the episode.